Back to Blog

 9. Optimize Your Routes

 Inefficient routes limit how many pools you can service.
 Route optimization — whether manual clustering or software-automated — lets you add pools without adding hours.
-Our route optimization guide covers 10 specific tactics.
+Our pool route optimization guide covers the principles and the tactics in detail.

 10. Systemize Everything